vijay-shankaranand/tp/docs/DeveloperGuide.md

       Expected: No tag is added.
 Error details shown in the status message.
 Returns back to home page.

    1. Other incorrect add tag commands to try: `add_tag`, `add_tag x`, `...`<br>
       Expected: Similar to previous.

-2. Adding a tag while on the home page

-   1. Prerequisites: Be on the home screen using the `home` command.

-   2. Test case: `add_tag t/clients`<br>
-      Expected: `clients` tag is added.
-Details of the added tag shown in the status message.

-   3. Test case: `add_tag t/`<br>
-      Expected: No tag is added.
-Error details shown in the status message.

-   4. Other incorrect add tag commands to try: `add_tag`, `add_tag x`, `...`<br>
-      Expected: Similar to previous.

-3. Adding a tag after selecting an event

-   1. Prerequisites: Be on the selected event page using the `select_event x` command in which x represents an integer that is smaller than or equal to the event list size.

-   2. Test case: `add_tag t/clients`<br>
-      Expected: `clients` tag is added.
-Details of the added tag shown in the status message.
-Returns back to home page.

-   3. Test case: `add_tag t/`<br>
-      Expected: No tag is added.
-Error details shown in the status message.
-Returns back to home page.

-   4. Other incorrect add tag commands to try: `add_tag`, `add_tag x`, `...`<br>
-      Expected: Similar to previous.

 ### Viewing all tags